 Applications will be awarded by merit.
 The merit of applications will be judged based on students' grades, GRE scores, letters of reference, availability of students during daytime on campus and skills that students have developed in prior graduate study and professional experience.

 Full-time students entering the literacy studies doctorate may apply for up to four years of support through an assistantship.
-The four year limit is an appropriate amount of time for full-time students to complete a 60 hour degree program.
-Students who have been taking courses on a part-time basis may apply for support that is proportional to the number of credits remaining to be completed.
-For instance, a student who has completed 21 of 60 credits may apply for no more than two years of full-time support.
+The four year limit is an appropriate amount of time for full-time students to complete a 75-87 hour degree program.

 Students who are awarded an assistantship will typically receive all four years of support, unless their academic performance or performance of duties within the assistantship warrants termination.
 The MTSU College of Graduate Studies specifies that retaining support is dependent on maintaining a 3.25 cumulative GPA in graduate courses.
 Graduate assistants found responsible for academic misconduct will have their assistantship terminated.